senjougahara-hitagi/JungleBoys_Liquid/README.md

 - Pham Minh Duc
 - Nguyen Dinh Manh

-To run the project, run these following command:
+To run the project, follow this steps:

+- Clone the repo
 - ....